AllDigitalShop/valorem-frontend/README.md

 ## Getting Started

-In order to run the app in development, the `npm start` command is best.
+In order to run the app in development, the `npm run dev` command is best.
 This runs the Next.js development server for the app.
 From your terminal at the root of the project:

 ```javascript
 npm start